7 Office Holiday Party Tips to Stay off the HR Naughty List

 When planning the party, think about activities that represent different traditions or choose a party theme that suits everyone.
 Also, consider everyone's food preferences to make sure everyone can enjoy the party.

-3. Rethink the timing of the holiday party
+3. Rethink the Timing of the Holiday Party

 The timing of your office holiday party plays a significant role in shaping the event's atmosphere and employee conduct.
 Instead of letting the party run late into the night, which could cause problems, there are alternative options to think about it.